langchain-ai/memory-template/README.md

 Try sending some messages saying your name and other things the bot should remember.

-Wait ~10-20 seconds for many memories to be created and saved, then create a *new* thread using the `+` icon.
+Wait ~10-20 seconds for many memories to be created and saved.

+Then, create a *new* thread using the `+` icon.

 Then chat with the bot again - if you've completed your setup correctly, the bot should now have access to the memories you've saved!